Skip to main content

 For messages with attachments:

-• User messages: Adds file references to content
+• User and tool messages: Adds file references to content

-• Assistant messages: Adds file metadata to content
+• Assistant messages: Adds "Generated Files:" section with file references

 add_attachment